ulbanata/algo_book/recursion/recursion_isnt_always_the_answer_part_ii.md

 So what's a programmer to do?
 As always, think about your code.
 What environments will it be ran in?
 What will it be used for?
 Can it potentially cause a stack overflow?
 How can you prevent this from happening?

 If the code has the potential to cause a stack overflow, then it is usually a good idea to code an iterative solution.
-You just learned how to convert iterative functions into recursive functions, now how do you convert recursive functions into iterative ones?

-EXAMPLE HERE>>>>>><<<<<<<<<